Michael Donovan, Music Director

 Anne-Marie Donovan, Stage Director

-Anne-Marie Donovan is a director and performance creator, native of Montreal.
-She has been involved in a wide range of performance events from theatre and opera to installations and public interventions.
+Anne-Marie Donovan is a stage creator and director, native of Montreal.
 Her practice is informed by many years engaged as a concertizing classical singer.

-Anne-Marie is founder and co-artistic director of Long Reach Opera Workshop in Toronto.
-In 2007, Anne-Marie founded Inter Arts Matrix, a charitable arts organization that fosters the development of interdisciplinary art.
-She served as its Artistic Director from 2007-2014.
-From 1994-2000, she was artistic director of NUMUS, one of Canada's most vibrant new music societies.
+Anne-Marie is co-founder of Long Reach Opera Workshop and Blue Bird Theatre Collective, both based in Toronto.
+In 2007, she founded Inter Arts Matrix, a charitable arts organization in Waterloo Region that fosters the development of interdisciplinary art.
+She served as IAM’s Artistic Director from 2007-2014 and remains an Associate Artist at the company.
+From 1994-2000, she was artistic director of NUMUS, one of Canada’s most vibrant new music societies.
 She is a recipient of a Waterloo Region Arts Award as well as the Distinguished Teacher of the Year Award at the University of Waterloo where she taught from 1993-2014.

 Brad Cook, Movement Coach